Laurie L. Newmark, Esq.

 Laurie is certified by the Supreme Court of New Jersey as a Matrimonial Law Attorney.
 She received her Juris Doctorate degree in 1998 from Seton Hall University, School of Law, and received her undergraduate degree in Psychology from Fairleigh Dickinson University.
 Laurie attended an international comparative law program with American University, Washington College of Law where she had the privilege of observing a family court proceeding in a French Courtroom.
 She also completed the prestigious American Bar Association, Family Law Trial Advocacy Institute in Houston, Texas as part of her Family Law training.

 While Laurie is a skilled trial lawyer, she is also a strong believer in alternate dispute resolution.
-She wholeheartedly supports the mediation process and is proud to have participated in resolving complex financial cases and parenting disputes without litigation.
 Laurie is an approved family mediator pursuant to Court Rule 1:40-12 and routinely participates in private and court-appointed mediation as an alternative to court litigation.
+She wholeheartedly supports the mediation process and cooperative resolutions avoiding litigation.
 She has served as a panelist for the Morris and Passaic County Matrimonial Early Settlement Panel Mediation Program.

 The Court has also appointed Laurie as a parent coordinator in high-conflict divorce cases involving minor children, and she has served as a Guardian Ad Litem to protect the interests of minors during matrimonial litigation, and in litigation involving DCPP in Bergen, Passaic, Essex, and Morris County.
 Additionally, the court has appointed her as a discovery master in matters involving complex matrimonial litigation.